kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 ## Converting integration tests to load tests

 Let's take a look at a simple integration test where a user tries to log in and buy a product.
+This test example is already a bit prepared for conversion to load test.

 ```fsharp
 [<Fact>]